 Unless otherwise noted, all of the steps in this section take place in the ServiceNow interface.
 The development and/or test instances of ServiceNow should be used initially so that the integration can be thoroughly tested before installation in the production instance.

 - Log into ServiceNow with an administrative user account, browse to System Update Sets > Retrieved Update Sets, and click Import Update Set from XML at the bottom of the page.
 In some instances, it may be necessary to right-click the header column of the update sets table and select Import Update Set from XML from the resulting menu.

 - Click Browse, locate the update set XML file, and click Upload.
-Bomgar Support normally sends the necessary update set XML file via email after the ServiceNow integration has been purchased through Bomgar's Sales team.
-If you have not yet received a copy, please contact Bomgar Support.
+Bomgar Technical Support normally sends the necessary update set XML file via email after the ServiceNow integration has been purchased through Bomgar's Sales team.
+If you have not yet received a copy, please contact Bomgar Technical Support.

 - Find the update set you just imported in the list of retrieved update sets and click it.
 The name should include Bomgar - ServiceNow, and its Loaded date should be the most recent in the list.
 Then click Preview Update Set to check for errors.
 Look through each update set.

 - If the preview is satisfactory, return to the main page of the update set and click Commit.

 - Browse to System Update Sets > Local Update Sets, and click the New button above the list of update sets to create a new local update set.

 - In the Name field, enter Bomgar - ServiceNow Integration Configuration (or an equivalent), and check My Current Set.
 Click Submit.
 This update set will capture any changes you make during the configuration process.
 Just make sure that the Bomgar - ServiceNow Integration Configuration update set is selected in ServiceNow's update set dropdown for the following steps.